magento/devdocs/src/guides/v2.3/release-notes/commerce-2-3-6.md

 #### Over 15 security enhancements that help close remote code execution (RCE) and cross-site scripting (XSS) vulnerabilities

 No confirmed attacks related to these issues have occurred to date.
 However, certain vulnerabilities can potentially be exploited to access customer information or take over administrator sessions.
 Most of these issues require that an attacker first obtains access to the Admin.
 As a result, we remind you to take all necessary steps to protect your Admin, including but not limited to these efforts: IP allowlisting, [two-factor authentication]({{page.baseurl}}/security/two-factor-authentication.html), use of a VPN, the use of a unique location rather than `/admin`, and good password hygiene.
-See Security updates available for Magento for a discussion of these fixed issues.
-All known exploitable security issues fixed in this release (2.3.5) have been ported to 1.14.4.5 and 1.9.4.5, as appropriate.
+See [Security Updates Available for Magento](https://helpx.adobe.com/security/products/magento/apsb20-59.html) for a discussion of these fixed issues.

-With the Magento 2.3.4 release, we changed how we describe these security issues.
-Individual issues are no longer described in the Magento Security Center.
-Instead, these issues are documented in an [Adobe Security bulletin](https://helpx.adobe.com/security/products/magento/apsb20-22.html).

 #### Security enhancements and fixes to core code